Hideko Fukushima: Re-evaluation

 In spite of Fukushima's prominence in the 1950s and 1960s, with critics and curators including Shūzō Takiguchi, Michel Tapié, and Atsushi Miyakawa discussing and promoting her work, by the 1980s she was rarely featured in the Japanese art press despite her continued gallery exhibitions.
 However, curator and art historian Reiko Kokatsu's 2005 exhibition on Japanese postwar women artists brought renewed attention to the structural problems women artists faced in getting their work recognized, and prompted a reevaluation of the work of a number of women artists including Hideko Fukushima.
 In 2009, a large donation of Fukushima's works was made to the Museum of Contemporary Art, Tokyo and Museum of Modern Art, Tokyo, further adding impetus to a reconsideration of her role in the Japanese postwar avant-garde.
 More recent exhibitions focused on Jikken Kōbō and the Gutai Art Association have reignited research into the roles of Japanese artists in the transnational histories of postwar technological art and Art Informel, reiterating the importance of Fukushima's practice.

 In 2012, the Museum of Contemporary Art, Tokyo, presented a collection exhibition focused on Hideko Fukushima, allowing audiences the first opportunity in two decades to see a more comprehensive body of her work.
 Art historian Izumi Nakajima's 2019 book (in Japanese) on postwar women painters devoted a full chapter to analyzing her oeuvre, the most comprehensive analysis of her work to date, though recent museum exhibitions and magazine features on Japanese women artists indicate the possibility of further analysis of her work moving forward.

 Painting style and development

 Faces and figures

 Art historian Izumi Nakajima cites three artists as Fukushima's influences in her early painting practice, namely Masanori Murai, Nobuya Abe, and Paul Klee.
 Nakajima argues that Fukushima drew cubist, constructivist, and surrealist influences through their examples while maintaining some distance from the discourse of these movements by rejecting terms like automatism, rather advocating a rejection of a will dependent on emotion.

 Among the more ubiquitous themes for painting in the immediate postwar period in Japan were the face and the human body.
 As art historian Bert Winther-Tamaki has argued, this was closely tied to attempts by artists to reject wartime rhetoric that emphasized spirit over corporeal life, encouraging young soldiers to give up their lives for the continuity of the Japanese spirit-as-nation-state, realized most pointedly in Léonard Tsuguharu Foujita's paintings of bodies strewn across battlefields, blending with each other and with the earth into monotone masses (ex: Attu Island Gokusai, 1943).
-Against this precedent, painters active in the early postwar, such as Ichirō Fukuzawa and Nobuya Abe, often focused on the materiality of the body, on individual bodies broken by war, and on face-like forms in an attempt to reestablish a kind of humanism denied by war propaganda and to critique the material conditions of the postwar.
+Against this precedent, painters active in the early postwar, such as Ichirō Fukuzawa and Nobuya Abe, focused on the materiality of the body, on individual bodies broken by war, and on face-like forms in an attempt to reestablish a kind of humanism denied by war propaganda and to critique the material conditions of the postwar.